-Dustin Johnson’s Masters reign brief, but illuminating
+Dustin Johnson’s Masters Reign Brief, but Illuminating

 In that short time, Johnson figures has had chance enough to model the jacket.
 Once he went to the club earlier this year, visiting the champions locker room where he now shares a stall with Fuzzy Zoeller, eating dinner while cloaked in his very own green jacket, he thought it couldn't get much better than that.

-Not nearly so dialed in this year, he has no finish better than eighth in his five previous starts.
-In his past two stroke-play outings, he has finished T-54 and T-48.
-Johnson had entered this week’s event in San Antonio to sharpen his game, but withdrew at the last moment.
+Not nearly so dialed in this year, he has no finish better than eighth in his five prior starts.
+In his last two stroke play outings, he has finished T-54 and T-48.
+Johnson had entered this week's event in San Antonio in order to sharpen his game but withdrew at the last moment.

 As he summed it up two weeks ago, "Just kind of (throwing) away shots, which is real uncharacteristic, but we'll get it worked out.
 But the game feels like it's in pretty good form, and it's really close to being really good again."